 Covers glass bottles and glass containers used for packaging.

-The scheme does not include local government, recycling operators and community recycling networks which do not pay a levy to the scheme and fund glass collection and recycling through their own management systems.
+The scheme does not include local government, recycling operators and community recycling networks.
+They fund their own glass collection and recycling.

 The Glass Packaging Forum.

 The scheme covers around 80 per cent of businesses that manufacture or use glass packaging in New Zealand.